videlais/Unofficial-Ink-Cookbook/_chapters/02/index.md

 The most common export format is JSON (JavaScript Object Notation).
 When you compile your Ink story, Inky generates a `.json` file that contains the compiled story data.
 This JSON file can be read by:

-- The Ink JavaScript runtime for web applications
+- The Ink JavaScript runtime for web applications.
-- Unity projects using the Ink Unity plugin
+- Unity projects using the Ink Unity plugin.
-- Custom applications using Ink runtime libraries
+- Custom applications using Ink runtime libraries.

 To export to JSON, simply save your project in Inky, and the editor will automatically generate a corresponding `.json` file with the same name as your `.ink` file.